Fulton County Transit Authority

 Proudly serving Fulton, Hickman, Graves, and Carlisle counties

 DRIVERS NEEDED: FCTA is seeking applicants from all areas of Western Kentucky and Western Tennessee to apply for Drivers positions.
-The push for applicants from Mayfield/Graves County area is to hire individuals living in that area to drive for FCTA and clock in at the Mayfield office daily.
-We still need residents of Fulton, Hickman, Clinton, Obion and Weakley counties in Tennessee and surrounding areas to apply as well.
+The push for applicants from the Marshall County area is to hire individuals living in that area to drive for FCTA and clock in at the Mayfield office daily.
+We still need residents of Fulton, Hickman, Clinton, Obion and Weakley counties in Tennessee and surrounding areas to apply as well to work out of the Fulton office.
 We have new buses and need new Drivers to operate them!
-In order to obtain an application, please stop by the Fulton office at 302 Eastwood Drive or the Mayfield office at 3414 U.S. Highway 45 North.
+Anyone interested in working at FCTA may fill out the application below.
+Unable to fill out an application online?
+Obtain an application in person by stopping at the Fulton office at 302 Eastwood Drive or the Mayfield office at 3414 U.S. Highway 45 North.

 Language Translator